 These experiences inspired me to look up some humor and I found a comic called That Deaf Guy, written by Matt and Kay Daigle.
 Matt is deaf and Kay is a sign language interpreter who can hear.
 They have a little boy.
 Matt and Kay’s comic is a nice window onto life as/with a deaf person and it was interesting for me to get a peek into what some deaf people might experience sometimes.

-Hat tip to my friend Robb, whose therapeutic silence and similar observations preceded mine.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Hat tip to my friend Robb, whose therapeutic silence and similar observations preceded mine.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.